LaplacesDemonR/LaplacesDemon/README.md

 Important Note
 =============

-`LaplacesDemon` was initially developed and uploaded to CRAN by Byron Hall, most likely the owner of Statisticat, LLC.
-Later on, the maintainer of the package (or the name of the maintainer) changed to Martina Hall.
+`LaplacesDemon` was initially developed and uploaded to CRAN by Byron Hall, the owner of Statisticat, LLC.
+Later on, the maintainer of the package changed to Martina Hall.

-The last version available on CRAN from the original authors and maintainers (i.e., Byron or Martina Hall) was version 13.03.04, which was removed from CRAN on 2013-07-16 at the request of the maintainer.
+The last version available on CRAN from the original authors and maintainers was version 13.03.04, which was removed from CRAN on 2013-07-16 at the request of the maintainer.

-After removal from CRAN, the development of `LaplacesDemon` continued for some time on GitHub, most likely still by the original author(s) which now only went by their company name Statisticat, LLC.
+After removal from CRAN, the development of `LaplacesDemon` continued for some time on GitHub under the name of Statisticat LLC (presumably still run by Byron Hall).
 The last commit by Statisticat for `LaplacesDemon` on GitHub was performed on 25.
 Mar 2015.
 After that Statisticat deleted their account on GitHub and ceased further development of the package.

 As Statisticat could not be reached, neither by e-mail nor by snail-mail (the latter was attempted by Rasmus Bååth), Henrik Singmann took over as maintainer of `LaplacesDemon` in July 2016 with the goal to resubmit the package to CRAN (as version 16.0.x).
+Henrik Singmann does not actively continue the development of `LaplacesDemon` but only retains it on CRAN in its current state.

 Note that in order to resubmit the package to CRAN all links to the now defunct website of Statisticat (formerly: http://www.bayesian-inference.com) were replaced with links to versions of this website on the web archive (https://web.archive.org/web/20141224051720/http://www.bayesian-inference.com/index).